Definitions and medical terms about stillbirth

 Obstetrician

-An obstetrician is a doctor who specialises in the birth mother’s care during pregnancy, labour and after birth.
+An obstetrician is a doctor who specialises in the birthing person's care during pregnancy, labour and after birth.

 Obstetrics and gynaecology

-Obstetrics and gynaecology is the area of medicine that manages the care of women’s reproductive health, her unborn baby and conditions specific to women.
+Obstetrics and gynaecology is the area of medicine that manages the care of women and birthing people’s reproductive health, their unborn baby and conditions specific to women and birthing people.

 Paediatrician and Neonatalogist